Supporting You

 Dyslexia

-If you require a meeting about Dyslexia or other Specific Learning Difficulties please contact DSA@ucenmcr.tmc.ac.uk for further information.
-Unfortunately, we do not offer full diagnostics but one of our Dyslexia Team can advise and offer screenings.
+If you require a meeting about Dyslexia or other Specific Learning Difficulties please contact DSA@ucenmanchester.ac.uk for further information.
+Unfortunately, we do not offer full diagnostic assessments or screeners, but we can refer you.
 There are also Study Skills sessions that you might be able to attend.

 Information for home (UK) and self-funded students

 Disabled Students’ Allowance (DSA) is a non-means tested and non-repayable source of funding to help meet the extra costs of studying that disabled students may face.
-It is in place to help meet the additional needs of students with disabilities.
+It is in place to help meet the additional needs of students with learning difficulitees, long-term illnesses or disabilities.
 Most students on a full time or part time course are eligible to apply.
 Your Disability Advisor will help you apply for DSA or you can find out more from your funding bodies website:

 What kind of support would you be eligible for?

-• Specialist Equipment Allowance: to purchase specialist equipment to assist you in your studies such as specialist software and a Digital Voice Recorder (DVR).
+- Specialist Equipment Allowance: to purchase specialist equipment to assist you in your studies such as specialist software and voice recording software and microphone.

 The application process for DSA can take up to 3 months with no delays.
 If you are in immediate need of support, we may be able to provide you with interim support while you wait for your funding to come through so please contact us.